 You can set up a trial period for a subscription in the Developer Console, without needing to modify or update your APK.
 Just locate and edit the subscription in your product list, set a valid number of days for the trial (must be 7 days or longer), and publish.
 You can change the period any time, although note that Google Play does not apply the change to users who have already "purchased" a trial period for the subscription.
 Only new subscription purchases will use the updated trial period.
 You can create one free trial period per subscription product.

-When you have finished configuring your subscription product details in the Developer Console, you can publish the subscription in the app product list.
+When you have finished configuring your subscription product details in the Developer Console or via the API, you can publish the subscription in the app product list.

 In the product list, you can add subscriptions, in-app products, or both.
 You can add multiple subscriptions that give access to different content or services, or you can add multiple subscriptions that give access to the same content but for different intervals or different prices, such as for a promotion.
 For example, a news outlet might decide to offer both monthly and annual subscriptions to the same content, with annual having a discount.
 You can also offer in-app purchase equivalents for subscription products, to ensure that your content is available to users of older devices that do not support subscriptions.

 After you add a subscription or in-app product to the product list, you must publish the product before Google Play can make it available for purchase.
 Note that you must also publish the app itself before Google Play will make the products available for purchase inside the app.